XaviP/komunitin_lite_qt/README.md

 There are two main branches in this repository:

-- main: it works with Qt Quick QML (the current development for mobile devices)
+- main: it works with Qt Widgets

-- main_widgets: it works with Qt Widgets (development for desktop only)
+- main_qml: development with Qt Quick QML

 ### TODO ([see issues](https://github.com/komunitin/komunitin_lite_qt/issues))